-For your easy understanding, the entire tutorial is divided into several steps.
+For your easy understanding, the entire guideline is divided into several steps.
 You shouldn’t give more or less priority to any of these.
-Instead, go through each step to avoid devastating mistakes at the time of practical quilting.
+Instead, go through each with equal attention to avoid devastating mistakes while quilting practically.

 Quilt within 10 easy steps